Short answer

 - × Reporting is limited on the free tier

-Pricing: Free tier available; paid from $20/user/mo
+Pricing: Free tier available for up to two users and 1,000 contacts; paid from $20/user/mo

 Verdict: The most credible free option for basic donor tracking.
 The right choice only if your organization has no grant compliance needs.